Disclaimer: The information provided is for educational purposes only and does not constitute professional advice.

 5.)
 Be patient & keep promoting consistently!

-There are many products you can design, such as crew sweaters, T-Shirts, hoodies, hats, coconut wax candles, 100% soy candles, tote bags, phone cases, laptop cases, blankets, coffee mugs, tumblers, mouse pads, candles, wall art & canvases, kitchen items, windshield sun risers, the list goes on!
+Some products you can design are ... crew sweaters, t-Shirts, hoodies, hats, coconut wax candles, 100% soy candles, tote bags, phone cases, laptop cases, blankets, coffee mugs, tumblers, mouse pads, candles, wall art & canvases, kitchen items, windshield sun risers, and more.

 🌸 My Recommended Print-On-Demand (P.O.D.)
 Partners: these are 3rd party tools that you'll need to integrate with your platform